Dissertation in Labour, Social Movements and Development

 - Critical appraisal and critical thinking and writing skills;

 Scope and syllabus

-The students enrolled in this course will have completed core and option courses within the MSc Labour, Social Movements and Development by the time they complete their dissertation.
+The students enrolled in this module will have completed core and option modules within the MSc Labour, Social Movements and Development by the time they complete their dissertation.
 By conducting a project on a topic of their choice (approved by the convener and supervisor) and writing a dissertation on it, the students will demonstrate their knowledge and intellectual capacity that they have acquired in the programme.

 - To provide students with an opportunity to demonstrate their knowledge of topics and themes in labour, social movements and development.